Faculty member

 • Reasoning about possibilities: Project 2 targets our capacity to reason about different possibilities, how such parallel versions of the world are represented in the brain, and how this changes as children begin to reason about possibilities in mature ways.

-• Potential further projects could target other cognitive domains for which these capacities may be relevant, as well as comparative approaches across different cultures to understand how culture contributes to shaping the development of these capacities.
+• Potential further projects could target other cognitive domains that may require reasoning about internal representations (e.g., temporal reasoning, episodic memory, etc.), as well as comparative approaches across different cultures to understand how culture contributes to shaping the development of these capacities.

 Go to Editor View